simpleiot/simpleiot/docs/adr/3-node-lifecycle.md

 - by the user in the UI -- Http API, `/v1/nodes` POST, accepts a NodeEdge struct and then sends out node points and then edge points via NATs to create the node.
+- node is sent first, then the edge

 The creation process for a node involves: